Vegetable Yaki Udon

 - Cook the noodles according to package directions.
 Drain and set aside.

 - While the noodles are cooking, make the sauce.
-In a small bowl mix together the vegetable oil, soy sauce, mirin, honey or other sweetener, chili garlic sauce or other hot sauce and sesame oil.
+In a small bowl mix together the vegetable broth, soy sauce, mirin, honey or other sweetener, chili garlic sauce or other hot sauce and sesame oil.

 - In a wok or a very large skillet, heat the oil over medium high heat until shimmering.
 Add the scallions and stir fry for 1 minute, then add the garlic and stir fry for 30 more seconds.
 Add the carrots and shiitakes and stir fry for 3 minutes, then add the bok choy and sauté for another 2 minutes until it starts to wilt.
 Add the udon noodles and the sauce and stir fry until the noodles are hot throughout and the sauce has coated the noodles and vegetables evenly.
 Add the bean sprouts, toss and serve.